 Clients call bindService(), supplying the Intent that identifies the service, a ServiceConnection object representing the client side of the binding, and an optional BIND AUTO CREATE flag.
 As with startService(), bindService() is asynchronous.
-The client will not know anything about the status of the until ServiceConnection obiect is called binding the with onServiceConnected().
+The client will not know anything about the status of the binding until ServiceConnection object called with the onServiceConnected().
 This not only indicates the binding has been established, but for local services it provides the Binder object that the service returned via onBind().
 At this point, the client can use the Binder to ask the service to do work on its behalf.
 Note that if the service is not already running, and if you provide BIND AUTO CREATE, then the service will be created first before being bound to the client.
-If you skip BIND AUTO CREATE, bindService() will return false, indicating there was no existing service to bind to.
+If you skip

+BIND_AUTO_CREATE, bindService() will return false, indicating there was no existing service to bind to.

 Eventually, the client will need to call unbindService(), to indicate it no longer needs to communicate with the service.
 For example, an activity might call bindService() in its onCreate() method, then call unbindService() in its onDestroy() method.
-The call to unbindService() eventually triggers onServiceDisconnected() to be called on the ServiceConnection object - at this point, the client can no longer safely use the Binder object.
+Once you call unbindService(), your Binder object is no longer safe to be used by the client.
 If there are no other bound clients to the service, Android will shut down the service as well, releasing its memory.
 Hence, we do not need to call stopService() ourselves - Android handles that, if needed, as a side effect of unbinding.